Query tuning typically involves changing the way different objects are put together.

-Here are some options of object-based query tuning that worked well for us.
+Here are some options for object-based query tuning that worked well for us.

 Usage of volatile tables

 When your first query has subqueries that need to be created several times for structurally equivalent row sets, summarize these subqueries into one and define a volatile table with the result set.
 Large, skewed, or otherwise “bulky” data sets can be preselected and stored independently of well-running query parts.
 Reference the volatile table when the subset is needed.
-You can index and partition your volatile table independent of source table settings.
-Furthermore, any preparatory row operation such as substrings or mathematical operations on source columns can be materialized into the volatile table and become subject to indexation or partitioning.
+You can index and partition your volatile table independently of source table settings.
+Furthermore, any preparatory row operation, such as substrings or mathematical operations on source columns, can be materialized into the volatile table and become subject to indexation or partitioning.

 Regular loads with layer tables